thatstoasty/prism/README.md

 Use "cat_facts [command] --help" for more information about a command.
 ```

+There are examples of nested commands in the `root.mojo` file which I'm using for local development for now.
+I'll add an example down the line.

 ## TODO:
 ### Repository
 - [ ] Add a description